 Residence permit in Montenegro is made in the Ministry of the interior.
 The validity of the residence permit when buying property in 12 months.
 After this period, you can extend the residence permit for another year.

-To Obtain permanent residence in Montenegro only after 5 years after permanent residence on the territory of the country.
+It is possible to obtain a permanent residence in Montenegro only after 5 years after temporary residence on the territory of the country.
 The maximum period of absence from the territory of the state is 10 months for the entire 5-year period or not more than 6 months in a row.

 The Acquisition of real estate is not a guaranteed circumstance for obtaining permanent residence in Montenegro.
 For citizenship, the alien also need to perform a number of other requirements established by legislation, or invest in real estate in Montenegro from 250 million euros and 100 million euros in the state Fund.